heatseeknyc/landlord-lookup-pipeline/README.rst

 Sources
 -------

-The current portal is basically a "join" of the following datasets, all reasonably well-known in the NYC data ecosystem:
+The current portal is an aggregation of some 25+ datasets from the NYC data ecosystem, some well-know, others not so well-known.
+We'd like to do a better job at describing these, but in "order of appearance", is it were, the casting call goes like this:

+- PAD v17b + Pluto 16v2
+- ACRIS (master, legal, parties)
+- DOB/ECB (complaints, violations)
+- HPD (registration, complaints, violations, special programs)
-- Quaterly taxbill scrapes provided by John Krauss (http://taxbills.nyc/)
+- Quaterly DOF taxbill scrapes provided by John Krauss (http://taxbills.nyc/)
-- HPD Registration Contacts
-- DHCR rent stablization status flags, obtained via FOIA requests.
+- DHCR rent stabilization list (2015)
-- MAPPluto (16v2) attributes and shapefiles.
-- DoITT building footprints

-As per these descriptions, most of these datasets change relatively slowly - and in fact the portal is updated is updated only on a sporadic basis (every half-year or so).
-If the portal attracts further interest we may pick up the pace a bit.
+- Various other datasets from DCP, DCAS, LPC, etc.

+Currently the portal updates monthly, around the time the monthly-updating datasets (ACRIS, DOB, HPD) get released (typically between the 10th and 15th of the month).
+Other datasets (like PAD, Pluto, DCP zoning, and the rent stabilization lists) are released much more irregularly, and incorporate those updates as they become available.

 Navigation
 ----------